 - Completion of an independent study project that has been approved by both departments.

-- Five additional six-unit courses, at least four of which must be economics courses numbered 200 or above and one that could be a mathematics course.
-(Only one tutorial or independent study may count as one of these five courses.)
+- Six additional six-unit courses, at least five of which must be economics courses numbered 200 or above and one that could be a mathematics course.
+Only six units of tutorial or independent study may count as one of these six courses.

 For the economics or mathematics-economics major:

-- Speak to a professor in the department about the selection of a coherent set of electives.
+- Speak to a professor in the department about mapping curricular choices.

 - Take ECON 100, a 200-level economics course, and then ECON 300.

-- Students preparing for graduate work in economics, public policy, or business or those preparing for an M.B.A. in a quantitative field should plan to take a number of mathematics courses and should consult the economics faculty for advice.
-The mathematics-economics major is particularly well-suited for these students.
-Furthermore, students should take ECON 500 and ECON 520 as part of their preparation.
+- Students preparing for graduate work in economics, public policy, business, statistics, or an M.B.A. in a quantitative field should plan to take a number of mathematics courses.
+These students should consult the economics faculty for advice.
+The mathematics-economics major or a double major in economics and mathematics are particularly well-suited for these students.
+Any student interested in graduate economics should take ECON 500 and ECON 520 and several selected mathematics courses as part of their preparation.